-- Host a sacred music concert series where local musicians can share their musical talents with others in the community.
-Or if there is a suitable space on the church grounds, outside or in a hall, host a non-sacred music concert series. - Use the weekend liturgies on May 10 and 11 to recognize all the musical bands in the community: in the homily, general intercessions, with a special blessing, or by inviting musicians to serve in key liturgical roles. - Celebrate and thank those who regularly use their musical gifts to lead music at weekend Masses. - An example of a petition for the Prayer of the Faithful might include: - For musicians in this parish, in our families, in the wider community, and those who remain distant from the faith, that they may share their gifts to bring glory to God and joy into the world, we pray to the Lord. - Have a reception or networking activity after all weekend Masses on May 10 and 11 and make a concerted effort to invite musicians to attend.
-During those gatherings, offer food and drink, opportunities to meet-and-mingle, and invitations to deeper faith engagement. - Host a Jubilee prayer service, held at the parish at some point between May 10 and 11, that recognizes all musicians, their gifts, and their contributions to society and to the Church. - Use the Jubilee celebration as an opportunity to engage the wider parish community and parish leadership in the accompaniment and evangelization of musicians.
-This can include hosting a training workshop for parishioners and leaders on music; developing a parish-wide musical mentorship program, promoting musical education among children and youth; holding small group conversations based on
+- Host a sacred music concert series where local choirs can share their musical talents with others in the community.
+Or if there is a suitable space on the church grounds, outside or in a hall, host a non-sacred music concert series. - Use the weekend liturgies on Nov 22 and 23 to recognize all the choirs in the community: in the homily, general intercessions, with a special blessing, or by inviting musicians to serve in key liturgical roles. - Celebrate and thank those who regularly use their musical gifts to lead music at weekend Masses. - An example of a petition for the Prayer of the Faithful might include:

+For choirs in this parish, in our families, in the wider community, and those who remain distant from the faith, that they may share their gifts to bring glory to God and joy into the world, let us pray to the Lord.

+Have a reception or networking activity after all weekend Masses on Nov 22 and 23 and make a concerted effort to invite choirs to attend.
+During those gatherings, offer food and drink, opportunities to meet-and-mingle, and invitations to deeper faith engagement.
-St. John-Paul II's Letter to Artists; or inviting key leaders in the community to a reception or dinner dialogue with musicians in the local area, including those who are both active churchgoers and those who are less active in the practice of the Catholic faith.

-- Plan a local pilgrimage for musical bands to the diocesan/eparchial cathedral or to another religious site or church in your area, using the ideas laid out in the previous section. - As the sacrament of Reconciliation figures largely in the nature and purpose of a Jubilee Year, help musicians find resources to prepare and receive that sacrament. - Invite active churchgoing musicians in your parish to engage in "acts of hope" during the Jubilee Year, which can include visits with marginalized communities, evangelizing outreach to those who are disaffiliated from the Church, and/or engagement with their families on issues of faith. - Livestream or replay video of key Jubilee events (i.e., Opening Mass, Vigil, or Closing Mass) taking place in Rome May 10-11 at one or more musician gatherings held at the parish (noting the time difference between Rome and your local area).
+- Host a Jubilee prayer service, held at the parish at some point between Nov 22 and 23, that recognizes all choirs, their gifts, and their contributions to society and to the Church. - Use the Jubilee celebration as an opportunity to engage the wider parish community and parish leadership in the accompaniment and evangelization of musicians.
+This can include hosting a training workshop for parishioners and leaders on music; developing a parishwide musical mentorship program, promoting musical education among children and youth; holding small group conversations based on St. John-Paul II's Letter to Artists; or inviting key leaders in the community to a reception or dinner dialogue with musicians in the local area, including those who are both active churchgoers and those who are less active in the practice of the Catholic faith. - Plan a local pilgrimage for choirs to the diocesan/eparchial cathedral or to another religious site or church in your area, using the ideas laid out in the previous section. - As the sacrament of Reconciliation figures largely in the nature and purpose of a Jubilee Year, help choir members find resources to prepare and receive that sacrament. - Invite active churchgoing choir members in your parish to engage in "acts of hope" during the Jubilee Year, which can include visits with marginalized communities, evangelizing outreach to those who are disaffiliated from the Church, and/or engagement with their families on issues of faith. - Livestream or replay video of key Jubilee events (i.e., Opening Mass, Vigil, or Closing Mass) taking place in Rome Nov 22-23 at one or more choir gatherings held at the parish

+(noting the time difference between Rome and your local area).
 You may also consider coordinating music programs at the parish during the livestream viewings such as liturgies, Eucharistic adoration, confessions, catechesis, service projects, small groups, or social activities.